-Investigating Contention Management for Complex Transactional Memory Benchmarks
+On the Performance of Contention Managers for Complex Transactional Memory Benchmarks

-Mohammad Ansari, Christos Kotselidis, Mikel Luján, Chris Kirkham, and Ian Watson

-The University of Manchester {ansari,kotselidis,mikel,chris,watson}@cs.manchester.ac.uk
+Mohammad Ansari, Christos Kotselidis, Mikel Luján, Chris Kirkham and Ian Watson School of Computer Science, University of Manchester Email:{ansari, kotselidis, mikel, chris, watson}@cs.manchester.ac.uk

-Abstract.
-In Transactional Memory (TM), contention management is the process of selecting which transaction should be aborted when a data access conflict arises.
-In this paper, the performance of published CMs (contention managers) is re-investigated using complex benchmarks recently published in the literature.
+Abstract-In Transactional Memory (TM), contention management is the process of selecting which transaction should be aborted when a data access conflict arises.
+In this paper, the performance of published contention managers (CMs) is reinvestigated using complex benchmarks recently published in the literature.